About

 Hoopfeed.com is the brainchild of writer and artist Cheryl Coward.
 Contributors to the site include writers and photographers from around the country.

 She later became the Chief of Research at the Village Voice.
-While at the Voice, she frequently had long conversations about women’s basketball with reporter Alisa Solomon who even wrote a story or two due to those conversations.
+While at the Voice, she frequently had long conversations about women’s basketball with reporter Alisa Solomon, who wrote a story or two due to those conversations.
 She also witnessed the first-ever game of the New York Liberty at Madison Square Garden.
-She left the Voice to go on a sabbatical to finish her first novel Sugarhill (2001), and ended up in Seattle, where she was a frequent attendee at ABL Seattle Reign games.
+She left the Voice for a sabbatical to finish her first novel, Sugarhill (2001) and ended up in Seattle, where she was a frequent attendee at ABL Seattle Reign games.

 Leave a Reply